Robotic Engineering and Artificial Intelligence MEng/BEng (Hons)

 15 credits

-The aim of this module is to provide you with a thorough background in engineering mathematics and equip you with the mathematical skills essential for solving engineering problems.
-The topics introduced will serve as basic tools for studies in many engineering subjects.
-This includes algebra, functions, statistics and probability, trigonometry, calculus, differential equations and vectors.
+This module will provide you with a thorough background in engineering mathematics and give you the mathematical skills essential for solving engineering problems.
+The topics introduced will serve as basic tools for studies in many engineering subjects, including algebra, functions, statistics and probability, trigonometry, calculus, differential equations and vectors.
 You will be empowered to understand and be able to use the language and methods of mathematics in the description, analysis and design of engineering systems.
 The emphasis is on using mathematical tools to solve engineering problems.
 The computing software used will typically include MATLAB and Excel.

 Introduction to Programming